satthya/Linux-Troubleshooting-Docs/Boot_Error_v2.md

 		a. chroot /mnt/sysimage

-  	4. Entered the boot directory.
+  	4. Navigate to the /boot directory to inspect boot-related files.

 		a. cd boot